A Gest of Robyn Hode: Sir Richard as army recruiter?

-Ohlgren draws attention to the Knight's activities during the year before his 400-pound debt repayment is due to Robin Hood in Tale A, Episode 2 (Second Fytte).
+Ohlgren draws attention to the Knight's activities during the year before his 400-pound debt repayment is due to Robin Hood in the Second Fytte.
 The Knight's income from his lands is only 400 pounds, so how is he paying for the men and equipment?

 Ohlgren proposes that the money could have come from two sources: indenture and purveyance.
 Indenture was started by Edward I as a way of supplementing the number of troops raised through the feudal (tenure) levies, but it became almost standard practice under Edward III, who used it to recruit the rank and file of his armies.[1954_Lyon, p 503-4] In the 14th and 15th centuries, purveyance[MED, sense 3, 4] meant recruiting men, clothing them, furnishing the equipment for a campaign, and providing food and transportation for them to the English coast.
 The 100 men-at-arms mentioned in the text don't seem to have been the Knight's personal retinue, the uniforms being red and white.
 These colors belonged to Richard Fitzalan, 3rd Earl of Arundel, who served in almost all of Edward III's French campaigns.
 Recruiting and outfitting these men could have earned the Knight between 250 and 650 pounds.